 There are four core benefits to optimization:

 - Optimization enables the free flow of data through the optimal usage of network system resources.

 - Optimization tracks performance metrics, providing real-time reporting to help network managers proactively manage the network.

 - Optimization provides analytics and predictive modeling so that network managers can determine the impact any changes to the architecture will have on the network before they are implemented.

-- All these benefits add up to the most important benefit of network optimization: driving greater network performance.
+- All these benefits add up to the most important benefit: driving greater network performance.